Guemil/Guemil_Infokit/README.md

 # Guemil Infokit

-### A set of editable & printable pieces for information in pandemia | Un conjunto de piezas editables e imprimibles para entregar instrucciones en contexto de pandemia
+### A set of editable and printable pieces for information in pandemia | Un conjunto de piezas editables e imprimibles para entregar instrucciones en contexto de pandemia

 Collaborate, translating Infokits into your language!